cisco/mindmeld/source/userguide/entity_resolver.rst

 1. When building a browsing functionality in your app, you might want to offer the user a choice of the top three resolved values.
 2. Suppose the user has provided some constraints in a previous query.
 The entity resolver has no access to this previous context at resolution time, so the top-ranked result may not satisfy previously defined constraints.
 Here, you may want to look deeper into the ranked list.

-The section :ref:`Consider context-aware entity resolution <context_aware_resolution>` explains how to handles scenarios like this.
+The section :ref:`Consider context-aware entity resolution <context_aware_resolution>` explains how to handle scenarios like this.

 .. _resolver_configurations: